CRIMSON HOUSE BOOKS

 Only because she relied on perfect light did she notice the sky darkening alarmingly fast.
 A storm was rising from the sea.
 It was overdue, the month had been hot, but in her opinion it could have waited one more day.

-She dashed towards the main building.
+Since that would take much too long, she dashed towards the main building instead.
 She might find cover in one of its niches.
 Preferably on the far side where the wind wouldn’t throw the rain on her.

 As she turned a corner to the far end of the building, she saw a window where the plywood had been partially removed to allow illicit access into the building.
 It was slightly too high up for her, but she would have to try—and fast.
 Already the first drops were falling.